Oodmincheg/kottans-frontend/README.md

 ## 8. Object Oriented JS
 ![alt text](https://github.com/Oodmincheg/kottans-frontend/blob/master/img/udacity-js-oop.PNG)
 <a href=https://www.codewars.com/users/Oodmincheg>My codewars profile</a>
 OOP course on udacity seems so difficult.
 It was very helpfull for me, but I could to understand it only in middle of the course.
-I think it would be a huuuge challenge without basic knowing OOP conception and basic knowin of realisation of this conceprion if JS.
+I think it would be a huuuge challenge without basic knowing OOP conception and basic knowin of realisation of this conceprion if JS.<br>
+[Practice.
+Game Frogger](https://github.com/Oodmincheg/frontend-2019-homeworks/tree/master/submissions/Oodmincheg/js-oop-frogger/js) Reviewed and approved by @OleksiyRudenko<br>
+Interesging task.
+Have known a lot about consts in JS from @OleksiyRudenko.
+Have gotten a more diliberate knowledge of OOP from practice.